matthewmummert5/lightcrypt/README.md

 ##Installation Instructions

 This program runs on a unix-like system, however it may be possible to compile on Windows. `lightcrypt` was designed to be easy to compile, so the entire program consists of a single `.c` file.
-It's only dependency besides `gcc` for compiling is `libsodium`.
+Its only dependency besides `gcc` for compiling is `libsodium`.

 ###Step 1: Install Dependencies and download software
 Use git to download the software